ManoloMancelli/Persephone-3-Pro/Changelogs/Optics.md

  - 70mm diameter lense with 30mm focal lenght
  - 70mm diameter lense with 40mm focal lenght

- Complete lense "stack" has focal lenght at about 14.7mm
+ Complete lense "stack" has focal lenght at about 14.7mm and thickness at about 3mm

 ### Lense "trim"